 - Cold calls (usually introduce themselves as some official government authority representative, use intimidating tactics, or claim that something happened with victim’s relatives)

 The following diagram shows the process flow:

 It is hard to prevent such scams and the only efficient way to avoid it is when operator implements tracking of suspicious transactions and stops processing such transactions (doesn’t send bitcoin funds) until further clarification.
-Usually they get in contact with user and clarify that user is not a victim of a scam.
+Usually they get in contact with the user and clarify that the user is not a victim of a scam.

 Standard fraud schemes